7 Best Bitter Herbs In The Bible For Health & Weight Loss!

 Bitter herbs also have antibiotic and antifungal properties.
 And also anti-tumor actions.
 They, like all the wonderful foods God has given us, are meant for more than just pleasing our taste buds.

-So, what are the 7 bitter herbs mentioned in the Bible and are also powerful for health and healing?
+So, what are the 7 bitter herbs mentioned in the Bible, and are they also powerful for health and healing?

 1. Chamomile